$134m GPGC judgment debt result of poor PPA negotiations – ACEP

 Apart from the $134 million cost awarded by the International Court of Arbitration against Ghana, the country is also to pay an accrued interest of $3 million since 2018.

-The contract was cancelled because Akufo-Addo said the agreement was not needed.
+The contract was cancelled because the Akufo-Addo said the agreement was not needed.

 The International Court of Arbitration, in its ruling, ordered the government of Ghana to pay to “GPGC the full value of the Early Termination Payment, together with Mobilisation, Demobilisation and preservation and maintenance costs in the amount of US$ 134,348,661, together also with interest thereon from 12 November 2018 until the date of payment, accruing daily and compounded monthly, at the rate of LIBOR for six-month US dollar deposits plus six per cent (6%).”